-As part of our response to COVID-19, we are postponing 2020 all tours and hands-on workshops.
-If you have additional questions, please contact us at email@example.com.
+As part of our response to COVID-19, we are postponing all 2020 onsite tours and hands-on workshops until further notice.
+If you have additional questions, please contact us at firstname.lastname@example.org.

 The Education Studio remains in academic recess through April 30th.
 We will update that date if Michigan's Stay Home, Stay Safe order is extended.